10 tips for finding buyers on the European grain, pulses and oilseeds market

 Contents of this page

-- Use member lists of trade associations
+- Find buyers through member lists of sector associations

 - Register with trade directories

-- Use food marketplaces, but be selective
+- Use online market places and trade platforms, but be selective

 - Use social media for networking